alexfdev0/luna/Documentation.md

 The Luna L2 is a simple, lightweight, RISC CPU that aims to be clean while also leveraging some luxuries from CISC, with the ultimate end goal of being easy to teach and learn.<br><br>

 ## Registers
-L2 has 31 total registers for the storage and manipulation of data and information:<br><br>
+L2 has 33 total registers for the storage and manipulation of data and information:<br><br>
 R0-R12: general purpose registers, all can be written to and read from<br>
 E0-E12: extra registers, also general purpose.
 The standard calling convention uses registers E0-E6<br>
+E13-E14: Assembler reserved, do not use<br>
 SP: stack pointer<br>
 PC: program counter/instruction pointer<br>
 IRV: interrupt return address storage<br>